 Rubber Ducky Race in Burnaby

-Other races in the series include the Chilly Chase in January, Fort Langley Historic Half in February and both the Hot Chocolate Run and Shamrock ‘N Race in March.
+Other races in the series include the Chilly Chase in January, Fort Langley Historic Half in February and both the Vancouver Chocolate Run and Shamrock ‘N Race in March.
 There are also the Boundary Bay Marathon and Vancouver Historic Half events in November.

 When and Where?